PythonRSAS/pythonrsas.github.io/_posts/2022-09-15-1-Topological-sort.md

 plt.axis("off")
 ```

-Below are the shorter version of the course schedule code in this post.
+Below is the shorter version of the course schedule code in this post.
 <div class="code-head"><span>code</span>course schedule.py</div>

 ```py